Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-08-22 - Interrupt Priority and Creating Processes.md

 - The timer allows the kernel to regain control of the CPU from *runaway* programs.

 ### Mode Switch

+> Below are examples for when the OS shifts from one mode to another.

 #### Kernel Mode to User Mode
-+ start new process
-	+ complete the new program loading stage
++ Start New Process/Thread
-	+ jump to the first instruction in this program
+	+ Jump to first instruction on program/thread
 + `RTT/RTI`
 	+ Resume suspended process
 + Context switch